chiedo/chrome-extension-list-label-time-totals/README.md

-# Trello List Time Totals
+# Trello List Label Time Totals

 For any list that ends with "Time:", this chrome extension will find all labels titled (Xm) up so you know how much time's worth of tasks you have in a given list.